Home

 Protection and Care: Society must ensure that all children, including orphans, homeless children, and victims of war, have their basic needs met.
 This responsibility extends to providing shelter, food, healthcare, and education, ensuring no child is left without the essentials of life.
 Islamic teachings stress the importance of community involvement in providing these rights, particularly for vulnerable children.

 Educational rights: Children have a right to both religious and secular education.
-Society, therefore, holds the responsibility to facilitate access to quality education for all children, providing the resources and support needed to ensure their academic success and personal development.
+Therefore, society is responsible for facilitating access to quality education for all children, providing the resources and support needed to ensure their academic success and personal development.
 This education includes understanding Islamic principles alongside worldly knowledge to prepare children for balanced, productive lives.

 Moral development: In addition to formal education, children must be raised with strong moral values.
 This societal duty includes instilling virtues such as honesty, compassion, respect, and kindness.
 Islamic teachings emphasize the importance of nurturing a child's character through moral guidance, helping them grow into responsible and upright adults.